-Controversial For: Real-world dangers
+Controversial for: Real-world dangers.

-Okay, we're gonna start off with a light-hearted title (trust me, we'll need it considering what's coming).
-Pokemon Go allows players to search for and collect Pokemon by actually moving in real life, blurring the line between game and reality.
+Okay, we're gonna start off with a light-hearted title (trust me, we'll need it, considering what's coming).
+Pokémon GO allows players to search for and collect Pokémon by actually moving in real life, blurring the line between game and reality.

-More than that, we've all heard the stories about the perils of the game: inattentive players falling off cliffs, walking into train tracks, or getting robbed, and even parents abandoning their child to play the game.
-Some businesses have even asked to be removed from the game entirely, and Congress itself has pondered how, and if, the game should be regulated.
+More than that, we've all heard the stories about the perils of the game: inattentive players falling off cliffs, walking onto train tracks, and getting robbed.
+Parents have even abandoned their children to play the game.
+Some businesses have been asked to be removed from the game entirely, and Congress itself has pondered how, and if, the game should be regulated.

-Pokemon Go's triumphant peak of summer 2016 declines further and further each day, but for those still playing, make sure you do so safely.
+Pokémon Go's triumphant peak of summer 2016 declines further and further each day, but for those still playing, make sure you do so safely.

 5. Dead or Alive Xtreme Beach Volleyball

 For the uninitiated, the Dead or Alive game series features scantily-clad women (and a few dudes) duking it out in various arenas across the globe.
-From the get-go, some players bemoaned the sexualized depictions of women.
+From the get-go, some players bemoaned the sexualized depiction of women.
 Whether you agree or not, at least the DoA entries were solid fighting titles whose enjoyable gameplay could help silence the offended, and many of the promiscuous outfits were merely optional.

 Heck, you guys don't want to know how long I had to search to find a picture of the game appropriate for this site.
 If you think I'm exaggerating, check out the intro to the sequel for yourself (NSFW, obviously).

-4. Grand Theft Auto (series)
+4. Grand Theft Auto (Series)

-Release Date: 1997 (original game)
+Released: 1997 (original game)

 You've heard of the popular Grand Theft Auto games, where players do, well, whatever they feel like.
-Steal, shoot, visit strip clubs, get attacked by a great white; the list goes on and on.
+Steal, shoot, visit strip clubs, get attacked by a great white—the list goes on and on.
 Of course, dealing with such topics has always garnered controversy.

-But the most controversial moment arose in Grand Theft Auto: San Adreas, where a mini-game called "Hot Coffee" was scrapped from the game.
+But the most controversial moment arose in Grand Theft Auto: San Andreas, where a mini-game called "Hot Coffee" was scrapped from the game.
 Hot Coffee would have allowed players to participate in intercourse with their girlfriend.
-This would forgo implications and subtlies; players would have nothing left to their imagination when doing so.
+This would forgo implications and subtleties; players would have nothing left to their imagination when doing so.
 Of course, this upset many, and the content was removed; however, the programming still exists within the game's code, and hackers have modded it back in.

 3. Manhunt 2

-Controversial For: Extreme violence and the "AO" rating
+Controversial for: Extreme violence and the "AO" rating.

 Arguably the most violent video game ever made, Manhunt 2 managed to receive fairly positive reviews for its gameplay.
-However, it also received attention for its ruthless depictions of violence, so much so that it's one of very few games to receive the "AO" (adults only) rating.
+However, it also received attention for its ruthless depictions of violence, so much so that it's one of the very few games to receive the "AO" (adults only) rating.